apify/apify-docs/docs/storage/dataset.md

 ]
 ```

-For a detailed breakdown of each API endpoint, see the [API documentation](https://docs.apify.com/api/v2#/reference/datasets).
+[See the API documentation](https://docs.apify.com/api/v2#/reference/datasets) for a detailed breakdown of each API endpoint.

 ## [](#hidden-fields) Hidden fields